tc39/proposal-type-annotations/README.md

 In practice, this means that "transpiling" TypeScript to standards-compliant JavaScript amounts to erasing the TypeScript types.

-Developers who can target modern browsers or recent versions of Node.js, this step is frequently the only step that is needed to go from a TypeScript codebase to a JavaScript codebase that runs in their target environment.
+For developers who can target modern browsers or recent versions of Node.js, this is often the only step that is needed to go from a TypeScript codebase to a JavaScript codebase that runs in their target environment.
 Developers who need to support older environments can erase the TypeScript types first and then pass the resulting code to a transpiler (such as Babel) that knows how to down-level standards-compliant JavaScript to their target environment.

-In some situations, the TypeScript erasure step is the only meaningful compilation step remaining for developers.

 For example, the Deno runtime (a competitor to Node.js, written by the original creator of Node.js) uses TypeScript as its primary source language.
-Since Deno works with an up-to-date version of the v8 JavaScript engine, erasing TypeScript types is the only meaningful compilation step for Deno.
-If they didn't need to erase TypeScript types, Deno developers could use `.ts` files directly.
+Since Deno works with an up-to-date version of the V8 JavaScript engine, erasing TypeScript types is the only meaningful compilation step for Deno.
+If they didn't need to erase TypeScript types, the Deno runtime could use `.ts` files directly.

 Another example is the Snowpack development-time web server.
 Snowpack takes advantage of the fact that modern browser supports JavaScript modules to serve source files with substantially less processing than other development-time servers (which translate source files to userspace module runtimes).
-When using Snowpack with modern JavaScript, no additional source translation is required to serve development files to the browser.
+When using Snowpack with JavaScript, no additional source translation is required to serve development files to the browser.
 When using Snowpack with TypeScript, TypeScript types must first be erased before the files can be served.